Climate scenario data#

 Select, aggregate, and download downscaled CMIP6 data#

-.
-To provide the best basis for bias adjustment a large overlap of reanalysis and scenario data is recommended.
+function.
+To provide the best basis for bias adjustment, a large overlap of reanalysis and scenario data is recommended.
 By default, the CMIPDownloader

-class requests everything between the earliest available date from ERA5-Land (1979) and the latest available date from CMIP6 (2100).
+class requests everything between the earliest available date from ERA5 (1979) and the latest available date from CMIP6 (2100).
 The download()

-function then starts a given number of parallel requests, each downloading a single year and storing them in CSV files.
+function then starts a given number of parallel requests, each downloading a single year and saving it as a CSV file.

 Show code cell source